IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

   - NLP
 ---

+This is part of a series of posts that aim to explain in greater detail the NLP pipeline supporting the twitter sentiment analysis performed <a href="https://ifoadatascienceresearch.github.io/blog/keyboard-warriors/">here.</a>
+{: .notice}

 ## Step 1: Reading in the data
 The first step is to read in the the raw tweets data that has been hydrated using a Twitter API.
 Two minor processing steps are performed to substitute "'" and "-" from the tweets.
 A sample output from DF_tweets_train$text_clean is shown below.